What is EcoDharma?

 Although we live in a time of ecological and social crisis, a truly life-affirming, creative and sustainable future is possible.
 Such a future depends upon a radical transformation of both our values and consciousness, and the socio-economic forms that currently condition both the individual and our society.
 The goal of the eco-dharma project is to support such radical change, to transform insights and understandings into a lived reality – from the spiritual to the social, the political to the personal, and the imaginative to the inspirational!
 Come to visit and enjoy the exploration.

-June 29th to July 13th – Meeting the Wild – nature based practice
+May 31st to June 14th – Meeting the Wild – nature based practice